nekwebdev/calis/README.md

 * Setup a vanilla system with `chocolate.sh` and a choice of extra milk by setting up a user and preparing the system.
 * Using `chocodots.sh` at reboot to sprinkle some `cocoa.sh` from your [dotfiles](https://github.com/nekwebdev/chocodots-template).

+**NOTE:** On an Arch Linux based system you can run `build.sh` to build an Arch Linux ISO with the scripts copied in /root and with a password of `root` set for the root user so you can ssh directly into the system and get things going in one command:

+    ssh root@machine_ip "/root/chocolate.sh --drive ..."

 ## So how does it work?

 Warning, EFI only for now.